ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
 Some of the storms could be severe.
 Cloudy.
 High near 80, with temperatures falling to around
          75 in the afternoon.
-South southwest wind around 26 mph, with gusts as high as 48 mph.
+South wind around 25 mph, with gusts as high as 44 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">